“I could throttle him!”

 At Halifax we aim to tailor the best diet for your pet’s needs.

-Relatively modest obesity (about 20% above lean weight) in Labradors caused lifespan decreases of nearly two years, and a marked increase in, and earlier onset of, arthritis.
+Relatively modest obesity (about 20% above lean weight) in Labradors caused lifespan decreases of nearly two years, and a marked increase in and earlier onset of arthritis.

-Expect us to be very proactive in helping you manage this issue with your pets.
+We will help you manage this issue with your pets.

 Wellness care also looks at ways of making your pet nice to be near.